 - communion wafers

-If you don’t improve after starting a gluten-free diet, you may still be eating or using small amounts of gluten.
-You probably will start responding to the gluten-free diet once you find and cut out all hidden sources of gluten.
+If your symptoms continue or come back after you start a gluten-free diet, you may still be eating or drinking a small amount of gluten.
+Keep a food journal and talk with your doctor and a registered dietitian about your diet and products you use that might contain gluten.
+Finding and avoiding all sources of gluten may help your symptoms improve.
 Hidden sources of gluten include additives made with wheat, such as

 - modified food starch

 Your doctor may order tests to confirm the diagnosis of celiac disease and check for other health problems.
 Health problems that cause symptoms similar to those of celiac disease and may occur along with celiac disease include irritable bowel syndrome, lactose intolerance, microscopic colitis, problems with the pancreas, or small intestinal bacterial overgrowth.